lucs/File-TreeBuilder/README.md

 ### The tree description

-Within the `$tree-desc` string, blank or empty lines are discarded and ignored.
+Within the `$tree-desc` string, blank or empty lines are ignored.
 The string must also not contain any tab characters.
 The first non-blank character of each remaining line must be one of:

-        # : Comment line, will be discarded and ignored.
+        # : Comment line, will be ignored.
         / : The line describes a wanted directory.
         . : The line describes a wanted file.